 WanderingYogi has spent the past 30 years exploring all major types of meditation on her path to samadhi.
-From buddhist monasteries in the Himalayas and Thailand, to yogis in Australia, Singapore, India and the US, I believe I have managed to sort the massive breadth of knowledge about what makes meditation work for the everyday into digestible pieces for those of us who are curious, on the path.
+From buddhist monasteries in the Himalayas and Thailand, to yogis in Australia, Singapore, India and the US, I have managed to gather and then sort the massive breadth of knowledge about what makes meditation work for the everyday into digestible pieces for those of us who are curious, on the path.

-Given my background before a yoga teacher, I like to think I can teach in a way that is not the usual big training manual, and loads of talking up front by a ‘figurehead’.
-Like all real learning, it does take personal discipline and I like to create the space for this to emerge.
+Given my background before a yoga teacher, I like to think I can teach in a way that is not the usual big training manual, or loads of talking up front by a ‘figurehead’.
+Like all real learning, it takes your personal discipline and I like to create the space for this to emerge.

 WanderingYogi has 3 workshops/events in the Urban Monk Series.

-This is a regular weekly meditation group.
+This is a regular weekly one hour meditation group.
 For one hour, we prepare ourselves, meditate and take the opportunity for personal self reflection.
 A different approach or style of meditation each week.
 Sometimes outdoors, and mostly in an open sided sala.
-Details of when are publicised in our newsletter.
-You can click here to register for the current session.
+Details of when are publicised in our newsletter and our Facebook Page.
 Each session looks at one or two of the basic elements of successful meditation.
-Sort of like a tune-up.

-“I really need the weekly practice to help me stay focussed when I practice on my own. ” (WY meditation feedback)
+“I really need the weekly practice to help me stay focussed when I practice on my own. ” (WY SANGHA feedback)

 Is this for me?